graphile/graphile.github.io/src/pages/postgraphile/deploying-heroku.md

 around, see below.)

-You should enable the `force_ssl` setting in RDS, and to ensure PostGraphile connects to RDS using SSL you need to add `?ssl=1` to the connection string, e.g. `heroku config:set DATABASE_URL="postgres://...rdshost.../db_name?ssl=1"`
+You should enable the `force_ssl` setting in RDS, and to ensure PostGraphile connects to RDS using SSL you need to add `?ssl=true` to the connection string, e.g.
+`heroku config:set DATABASE_URL="postgres://...rdshost.../db_name?ssl=true"`

 ### Heroku Postgres